BIO00066I Workshop 3

 In data science, we can easily get confused. keep the data as simple as you can (but no simpler).

 In the spirit of keeping it simple, let’s retain only the columns in this data frame that we need, using the select function.
-The cells data framt still have all the data, so it is not lost.
+The cells data frame still has all the data, so it is not lost.

 names(cells)